-The stereo CODEC is connected to the CPU through the SSI interface. fsl_ssi.c registers the CPU DAI driver for the stereo ALSA SoC and configures the on-chip SSI interface. wm8962.c registers the stereo CODEC and hifi DAI drivers.
-The direct hardware operations on the stereo codec are in wm8962.c. imx-wm8962.c is the machine layer code which creates the driver device and registers the stereo sound card.
+The stereo CODEC is connected to the CPU through the SSI interface. fsl ssi.c registers the CPU DAI driver for the stereo ALSA SoC and configures the on-chip SSI interface. wm8962.c registers the stereo CODEC and hifi DAI drivers.
+The direct hardware operations on the stereo codec are in wm8994.c, wm8960.c, and wm8962.c. imxwm8958.c, imx-wm8960.c and imx-wm8962.c are the machine layer codes, which create the driver device and register the stereo sound card.

-The multi-channel codec is connected to the CPU through the ESAI interface. fsl_esai.c registers the CPU DAI driver for the stereo ALSA SoC and configures the on-chip ESAI interface. cs42888.c registers the multi-channel CODEC and hifi DAI drivers.
-The direct hardware operations on the multi-channel CODEC are in cs42888.c. imx-cs42888.c is the machine layer code which creates the driver device and registers the stereo sound card.
+The multichannel codec is connected to the CPU through the ESAI interface. fsl_esai.c registers the CPU DAI driver for the stereo ALSA SoC and configures the on-chip ESAI interface. cs42888.c registers the multichannel CODEC and hifi DAI drivers.
+The direct hardware operations on the multichannel CODEC are in cs42888.c. imx-cs42888.c is the machine layer code which creates the driver device and registers the stereo sound card.